Long Live Little Brats

 Biological therapies are the fastest growing treatment for children with autoimmune diseases and will be the treatment of choice for almost 50% of them in 5 years.
 However, not all children respond identically, and little is known about the long-term effects on kids.

-We will discover and improve personalized therapies with fewer side effects, starting with a real-time study of 350 patients in year 1, adding 50 to 100 more in each subsequent year.
+We will discover and improve personalized therapies with fewer side effects, starting with a real-time study of 350 patients in year 1, and adding 50 to 100 more each subsequent year.

-Only 140 at-risk Cree and Inuit children living in Kuujjuarapik and Whapmagoostui can receive culturally sensitive services in their community at the Minnie’s Hope Centre.
+At-risk Cree and Inuit children living in Kuujjuarapik and Whapmagoostui can receive culturally sensitive services in their community at the Minnie’s Hope Centre.